 Join me in urging Tyson to put an end to the genetic manipulation of birds for fast growth and to truly become a food industry leader by moving toward the real future of food: plant-based protein!

 “Alex” (Compassion Over Killing undercover investigator)

-Compassion Over Killing needs your help with “Tyson Foods: Stop Crippling Birds with Rapid Growth!”.
-Join Compassion Over Killing and 4,768 supporters today.
+Animal Outlook needs your help with “Tyson Foods: Stop Crippling Birds with Rapid Growth!”.
+Join Animal Outlook and 273,515 supporters today.